trikita/obsqr/README.md

 Requirements
 ------------

-To make it run on your Android device you need to have Andoird 2.3 or higher, and of course your device should have a camera.
+To make it run on your Android device you need to have Andoird 4.0 or higher, and of course your device should have a camera.

 Build
 -----

 obsqr uses zbar library to decode QR images.
-Zbar mirror is added as a subrepo so it's fetched automatically.
-Zbar sources are added to the jni directory as symlinks.

-Update project accodring to your SDK version:

-	$ android update project -p . -t <your-target>

-Edit local.properties by specifying path to the NDK:

-	...
-	sdk.path=/path/to/sdk
-	ndk.path=/path/to/ndk
-	...

-Finally, run ant to build obsqr:
+Zbar sources has been added into libzbar subdirectory, modified to be compiled with NDK, also added minimal iconv implementation.

+Since Android NDK is still a second-class citizen - the best way to deal with native code is to build it manually, then copy `*.so` into `src/main/jniLibs` of the main project tree.

+To rebuild ZBar from the sources (optional step):

+	cd libzbar
+	export NDK_PATH=/path/to/your/ndk
+	NDK_PROJECT_PATH=$(pwd) $NDK_PATH/ndk-build
+	cp -rv libs/* ../src/main/jniLibs/

+To build obsqr APK:

-	$ gradle build
+	./gradlew build

-After this step, you should get several `*.apk` files inside the `bin` directory.

-Supported architectures are ARM, ARMv7, MIPS and x86, also there is a "fat" APK for all architectures.
+To run tests:

+	./gradlew check

 License
 -------